 Spring Clean Your Spiritual Life

 With the warmer weather moving in and spring announcing her arrival, I do a clean out of my closet.
 Out goes warm winter jackets and boots and clothing that does not fit me and in comes what is more appropriate for the season I am in and the person I am at the moment.
 It is a very cleansing process, as I examine each item and consider how it works with me and get rid of what should not be there.
-Like clothing that no longer fits, is out of date, threadbare, is no longer the look I am going for, or simply should not have been in there in the first place.
-I always find that at the end of it I feel like a different person, ready to take on the summer.
+Like clothing that no longer fits, is out of date, threadbare, is no longer the look I am going for, or simply should not have been in my closet in the first place.
+When finished, I feel like a different person, ready to take on the summer.

 While we are at it, there are so many parallels to our spiritual life that we are going to work on a clean out of our “spiritual closet” at the same time.
 Our personal “stuff” that hangs around in our hearts and minds that no longer fit with the person we are.

-- OUT should go: that which is not part of who we are now, the old person with its attitudes and behavior that our simply out of date and don’t fit in with the new person we are in Christ.
+- OUT should go: that which is not part of who we are now.
+The old person with its attitudes and behavior that did fit with us at one time, but no longer fits with the new person we are in Christ.

-- Into our lives comes new attitudes and behavior that is more in line with what Christ has revealed to us in the word and who I am in Christ.
+- INTO our lives comes new attitudes and behavior that is more in line with what Christ has revealed to us in the word and who we are in Christ.
 It is exactly what Paul describes in Eph 4:22-24 and what is our key verse in this bible study:

 “You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness. “

 That phrase highlighted above “put off your old self” is equivalent to taking something old from your closet, giving it away and never being able to put it on again.
 It is forever gone out of the closet of your soul.
 It does not matter where the source of that old thing comes from, but it no longer fits who you are, or the person you are becoming.
-In this study, we are going to explore what these thought patterns and attitudes, the wrong beliefs and behavior that more appropriately fits with the person who did not know Christ in a personal relationship.
+In this study, we are going to explore what these thought patterns and attitudes are, the wrong beliefs and behavior that more appropriately fits with the person who did not know Christ in a personal relationship.

-Here the Holy Spirit is our assistant, Who as we put on that item of “clothing” one last time, convicts our heart and says: “That really has to go!”
+Here the Holy Spirit is our assistant, our own wardrobe consultant!
+Who, as we put on that item of “clothing” one last time, convicts our heart and says: “That really has to go!”
 He says no to attitudes like selfishness, bitterness, unforgiveness, anger, gossip, fear, feeling insecure and regret about the past.
 He says these have to go, because they do not fit with the new life that you are going to live.
 There is no place for them in your spiritual closet.

 So many of us when we are just on the verge of victory, will draw back from becoming the new person Christ has called us to be, because it costs too much.
 We stop just before we have won.
 We never really experience the new transformation that our new life is going to bring us, because we do not finally get rid of those thinking and attitudes that belong to the previous life.
 We happily slip into that old piece of clothing and continue to comfortably live in our old way of life, because change is too difficult and costs too much.
 This is that change that you know God wants you to make, that you know needs to happen, but you neglect to make the change.

 “It wasn’t long ago that you were doing all that stuff and not knowing any better.
 But you know better now, so make sure it’s all gone for good: bad temper, irritability, meanness, profanity, dirty talk.
 Don’t lie to one another.
 You’re done with that old life.
 It’s like a filthy set of ill-fitting clothes you’ve stripped off and put in the fire.
 Now you’re dressed in a new wardrobe.
 Every item of your new way of life is custom-made by the Creator, with his label on it.
 All the old fashions are now obsolete.